koechandy/MSBiostatistik/README.md

-# README
+# MSBiostatistik

 Hi there :wave:!
-This is a repository for my Master's modules
+Welcome to the repository for my Master's modules